Friday, 12 June 2026

 Nose: There's an intense maltiness, an extremely sweet aroma and tropical fruits, reminiscent of the juices found in countries around the

-equator, such as papaya, maracuja, mango and lychee.
-It's similar to the cheap, sweet multivitamin juice from Aldi that's been found guilty of causing diabetes a, b, c, d and the rest of the alphabet.
+equator, such as papaya, maracuja, mango and lychee influenced by the tropical climate.
+It's similar to the cheap, sweet multivitamin juice from Aldi that's been found guilty of influencing diabetes a, b, c, d and the rest of the alphabet.
 There are sweet Haribo gums with lots of tropical fruits, but lots of artificial flavours.
-Speaking of artificial and superficial things, there's a hidden youth and underficial some alcohol burning sneakily underneath.
+Speaking of artificial and superficial things, there's a hidden youth with bad character and a bad influence, underficial some alcohol burning sneakily underneath.
 If you change glasses, you'll find grilled pineapple, bananas, hints of coconut, and of course the vanilla armada: butterscotch, crème brûlée, Balsen butter cookies, café latte, and bubble gum.
 Hey, wait!
 Those last two are sneaky influencers...

 Palate: Forget the palate; just focus on the nose.
-No, I must endure this procedure even though it's not my wheelhouse.
+No, I must endure this procedure even though it's not my target profile.
 There are hints of bitter seeds, like those from oranges or grapefruits, and a citrusy orange peel flavour.
 It's very watery yet sharp and alcoholic, and somehow young and superficial.
 Maybe I can see the intention: to create an easy-drinking, sweet summer whisky.
 Not on my watch!
 This is another example of how tastes can differ; some people may find this very appealing, but it doesn't work for me.
-Despite its watery nature, sharpness and bitterness occur.
+Despite its watery nature, sharpness and bitterness influence the mood.
 It's like artificially sweetened, young, thin, bad grappa.

 Finish: Short and sharp, with a lingering aftertaste similar to white pepper.
 The influence is gone if you turn off YouTube; it disappears rapidly if you swallow it down, but the guilt remains — a guilty conscience due to wasting money again for nothing.
 'I longed for him.
 Got him.
 Shit.' ― Margaret Atwood